Monstera Peru is an easy-to-care plant widely admired for its glossy, dark green, and deeply veined foliage.

 Where to Buy Monstera Peru?

-Make sure to carefully read seller policies and reviews to ensure you are getting a decent product and have viable alternatives if the plant turns up in poor condition.
+Carefully read seller policies and reviews to ensure you get a decent product and have viable alternatives if the plant is in poor condition.

 Here are some of our favorite houseplant shops: